aviathota/hackgt8-blackrock-challenge/README.md

 # hackgt8-blackrock-challenge

-Mini-challenge done on 10/22 at HackGT
+Mini-challenge done on 10/22 at HackGT by Avi Athota
-Avi Athota